 Ashtanga Vinyasa Yoga is the original flow practice out of India.
 The linking of breath and movement through a specific sequence of postures originates with Ashtanga Yoga.
 Based on the traditional method as put forth by Sri K Pattabhi Jois, these classes are comprised of sequences and subsequences determined by the general ability of the group.

-Ashtanga: All-Levels: A class designed for athletic beginners and those with some Yoga or Ashtanga Yoga experience.
-This class will focus on the first half of the Ashtanga Primary Series (through Navasana).
+Ashtanga: 1/2 Led Primary Series: A class designed for athletic beginners and those with some Yoga and/or Ashtanga Yoga experience.
+This class will focus on the first half of the Ashtanga Primary Series (through Navasana) using the traditional Sanskrit Vinyasa Count and Pose Names.
 A general understanding of the sun salutation, standing pose sequence and tristana (breath, bandha and drishti) recommended but not required.
-Researching postures will be offered to prepare for the more challenging postures of the Series.

 Contemplative & Restorative Yoga